Piglet (Winnie-the-Pooh): Soviet adaptation

 In the Soviet Union, a trilogy of short films about Winnie‑the‑Pooh (Russian language: Винни-Пух, or "Vinni Pukh") were made by Soyuzmultfilm (directed by Fyodor Khitruk) from 1969 to 1972.
 In all three films Piglet, renamed Pyatachok (Пятачок, Pig Snout) and voiced by Iya Savvina, is Pooh's constant companion, even taking Christopher Robin's place in the story concerning Pooh and the honey tree.
 Unlike the Disney adaptations, animators did not rely on Shepard's illustrations to depict the characters.

+The Twisted Childhood Universe adaptation

+Piglet is an antagonistic character in the slasher film Winnie-the-Pooh: Blood and Honey (2023) and its sequel Winnie-the-Pooh: Blood and Honey 2 (2024).

 Influence on popular culture

 The Te of Piglet was written by Benjamin Hoff following the publication of The Tao of Pooh.
 Both books feature the original drawing of E. H. Shepard.
 The Te of Piglet details Piglet's exemplification of the Taoist concept of "virtue of the small".

 In 1982, whilst studying at Oxford University as an undergraduate, the columnist and commentator Andrew Sullivan adopted the persona of Piglet in holding office in the University Pooh Sticks Club as cited in the 1987 book The Oxford Myth.